progit/old-site/_posts/announcements/2010-06-06-pro-git-on-kindle.markdown

 I assume it looks much, much better than the version I originally did for Andy.
 (I should probably get myself a copy).
-So, if you feel like reading it on the Kindle, have at it.
+So, if you feel like reading it on the Kindle, <a href="http://www.amazon.com/gp/product/B003NHRMXA?ie=UTF8&tag=prgi-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B003NHRMXA">have at it</a>.
 There have also been a number of people who have asked me how they can support the book without getting a dead-tree version, so here's your chance.
 You can even get a Kindle reader for your computer, so you can search through it and whatnot.
 Enjoy!